 How much do you save booking direct?

 Most guests save 14-16% of the subtotal.
 On a $1,000 stay, that's $140-160.
-On a longer trip or more expensive property, the savings scale up accordingly.
-Some direct booking hosts also offer small discounts for repeat guests, which platforms can't offer without violating their own terms of service.
+On a longer trip or more expensive property, the savings scale accordingly.
+Some direct booking hosts also offer small discounts for repeat guests, which platforms can't do without violating their own terms.

 What's the Airbnb service fee?

 Airbnb's guest service fee is typically 14-16% of the booking subtotal (nightly rate plus cleaning fee, before taxes).
-This fee goes entirely to Airbnb, not the host.
-It's charged separately from any host fees, taxes, or cleaning fees, and it shows up on the payment screen before you confirm the booking.
+This goes entirely to Airbnb, not the host.
+It shows up on the payment screen before you confirm.

 How do I find vacation rentals that accept direct bookings?

 Search the property or brand name on Google.
 Most legitimate short-term rental operators have their own websites.
 If you've stayed somewhere before, or if the listing mentions a property brand, look it up before rebooking through the platform.
-You can also search for specific area rental companies, like Indigo Palm Collective for Coachella Valley properties.
+For Coachella Valley properties, search Indigo Palm Collective.